schrodlm/ascii/README.md

     --image-random: Use a random image as the source.
     --output-console: Output the ASCII art to the console.
     --output-file [path]: Output the ASCII art to a file at the specified path.

 Additional arguments for filters and ASCII conversion settings.

+You can list these available arguments with `--help ` argument

 ## Testing